bitrise-io/devcenter/_articles/en/testing/Installing an ipa file from the public install page.md

 ### Installing an app on a test device not registered to Bitrise

-If you’re accessing the public install page from a test device which displays below message, you’ll have to register the device on Bitrise which is only a few steps different from the above flow.
+If you’re accessing the public install page from a test device which displays the below message, you’ll have to register the device on Bitrise which is only a few steps different from the above flow.

 Please note that you can only add a test device to Bitrise if you already have a Bitrise account.